Father’s Day 2020 Card

 *Card panel, Canson XL watercolor paper

-* Sentiment, designed and printed but die-cut using stitched banner dies from Gina Marie Designs
+using stitched banner dies from Gina Marie Designs

 *Water spray bottle